wildlytech/wildly_listen_test/post_analysis/ftp_wav_files/README.md

 - Read wav_header and extra_header information of each wav file in FTP and save it to csv file.
 - Corrupt wav files will be moved to the *Corrupt_files* folder in the FTP.

+> Note: Add FTP credentials to the scripts before running them.

 <br>

 ### Scripts to analyze wav files in FTP